wso2/docs-is/en/docs/setup/configuring-a-jdbc-user-store.md

 <br />
 <p>Default : true <br/>
 Possible values:<br />
-true : Write groups to user store<br />
+true: Write groups to user store<br />
-false : Do not write groups to user store, so only internal roles can be created.
-Depending on the value of ReadGroups property, it will read existing groups from user store or not</p></td>
+false: Do not write groups to the user store, so only internal roles can be created.
+Depending on the value of ReadGroups property, it will read existing groups from the user store or not</p></td>
 </tr>
 <tr class="odd">
 <td>PasswordHashMethod</td>
 <td>password_hash_method</td>
 <td>Password Hashing Algorithm</td>
-<td><p>Specifies the Password Hashing Algorithm used to hash the password before storing it in the userstore.<br />
+<td><p>Specifies the Password Hashing Algorithm used to hash the password before storing it in the user store.<br />
 Possible values:<br />
 SHA - Uses SHA digest method.
-SHA-1, SHA-256<br />
+SHA-1, SHA-256 and SHA 512<br />
 MD5 - Uses MD 5 digest method.<br />
 PLAIN_TEXT - Plain text passwords.</p>
 <p>If you just enter the value `SHA`, it will be considered as `SHA-1`.
 It is always better to configure an algorithm with a higher bit value so that the digest bit size would be increased.
 <br />
-The default value for JDBC userstores is SHA-256.
+The default value for JDBC user stores is SHA-256.
 </p></td>
 </tr>
 <tr class="odd">
 <td>UsernameJavaRegEx</td>
 <td>username_java_regex</td>
 <td>UsernameJavaRegEx</td>
 <td>The regular expression used by the back-end components for username validation.
-By default, strings with non-empty characters have a length of 3 to 30 are allowed.
-You can provide ranges of alphabets, numbers and also ranges of ASCII values in the RegEx properties.<br/>
+By default, strings with non-empty characters with a length of 3 to 30 are allowed.
+You can provide ranges of alphabets, numbers, and ASCII values in the RegEx properties.<br/>
 <p>Default: ^[\S]{3,30}$</td></p> <br/>
 </tr>
 <tr class="even">